Az107/Microchain2/README.md

 #### `npm build-release`

 Same as [`npm build`](#npm-build) but, builds the module with the [`release`](https://doc.rust-lang.org/cargo/reference/profiles.html#release) profile.
 Release builds will compile slower, but run faster.
+And `tsc` to compile the typescript wrapper.

 ### `npm test`

-Runs the unit tests by calling `cargo test`.
-You can learn more about [adding tests to your Rust code](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) from the [Rust book](https://doc.rust-lang.org/book/).
+Runs the unit tests by calling `cargo test` and `jest`.

 ## Project Layout